malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 It's informative to note this same tuning problem occurs for humans, and (perhaps simplistically) it would appear that we see this in the variation of different individual's risk-taking vs risk-averse behaviours.
 For humans, however, there is a mechanism in play that helps convergence towards a narrower range than would otherwise occur.
 Individuals learn from others by consciously and subconsciously comparing themselves to others.
 They take note of those others' relative better successes or worse failures, and adjust their own risk taking profile as a result.
 Effectively, this mechanism leverages a population level sampling effect for the benefit of the individual.
 Of course, there are also genetic factors at play.

 ### Length of trajectory
-There is a particular benefit of the controller explicitly setting goals.
+There is another benefit of the controller explicitly setting goals.
 The controller knows exactly when the goal was selected and indicated to the target.
 Thus, any consideration of trajectory, accrued cost and rewards, can all start from the moment of the goal change.

-This offers a nice advantage of naive reinforcement learning that never knows whether an action had any part in the received reward, and thus simplistically distributes the reward across all "recent" events, with decreasing weight the further in the past the event was, according to some arbitrary hyperparameter.
+This offers a nice advantage over naive reinforcement learning which never knows whether an action had any part in the received reward, and thus simplistically distributes the reward across all "recent" events, with decreasing weight the further in the past the event was, according to some arbitrary hyperparameter.

 ## Goal Indication

+In a physical environment with External-RMC the controller needs to manipulate the environment in order to indicate a goal to the target, and the likelihood of the target reaching the goal depends on its ability to understand the meaning of that indication.
+When we consider Internal-RMC this might be replaced with direct manipulation of target state.
+Thus the question of goal indication in a physical environment will be largely glossed over here.

+We will assume that goals are indicated by some physical marker placed into the environment at the goal location, and which is immediately and always observable by the target.
+We will also assume that it has sufficient fidelity to indicate a range of different goals (eg: different shaped markers to indicate different required actions at the goal location).

 ## Cost Modelling